Search

 • You can usually travel straightaway as a passenger in a car, train, tram or bus.

 A heart attack might stop you from driving for a little while, but most people return to it once they’ve recovered.
+Make sure you’ve got clearance from your doctor so you can get back behind the wheel safely and with confidence.

 Condition / Treatment